Leo-PL/pinephone-screen-protector/README.md

 # Pinephone screen protector

-A set of designs of screen protectors for the Pinephone.
+A set of designs of screen and camera protectors for the Pinephone.

 Some places do offer cutting out custom screen protectors for phones - you can use this design to cover whole flat area of the screen.